 Bearing the same title as was used for the retrospective exhibition in 1968, the book De werelden van M.C.
 Escher (The Worlds of M.C.
 Escher) was launched in the Gemeentemuseum in The Hague on 23 November 1971.
-On 10 December, the artist himself received the first copy in the Rosa Spier Huis (retirement home for Dutch artists) in Laren*.
-Prior to this it was clear that the book would be a huge success.
+On 10 December, the artist himself received the first copy in the Rosa Spier Huis (retirement home for Dutch artists) in Laren.
+Prior to this, it was already clear that the book would be a huge success.
 The Committee for the Collective Propaganda of the Dutch book (CPNB) had proclaimed it the ‘Book of the Month’.
 Publisher Meulenhoff initially aimed at 40,000 copies, but soon increased the circulation to 50,000.
 Yet even this revised quantity had already been sold by the time the book was available in the bookstore.
-Once again the number of copies was increased, this time to 75,000, but within a month these were all sold too.
-For an introductory price of ƒ12.50, buyers received a book containing five introductions, a bibliography, an overview of Escher’s main exhibitions and lectures, and 270 captioned images (including eight in colour).
+Once again the number of copies was increased, this time to 75,000, but within a month these were all sold too.* For an introductory price of ƒ12.50, buyers received a book containing five introductions, a bibliography, an overview of Escher’s main exhibitions and lectures, and 270 captioned images (including eight in colour).
 A bargain.

 In the book, Escher’s work was explained by five gentlemen: J.L.
 (Hans) Locher (the then curator and subsequently the director of the Gemeentemuseum), his uncle Professor G.W.
 Locher (who had been an avid collector of Escher’s graphic work since 1953), art historian C.H.A.
 Broos, mathematician H.S.M.
 Coxeter and Escher himself.
 The book was edited by Hans Locher.